chevere/docs/library/Action.md

 }
 ```

-Passed named arguments will be typed against the defined action parameters.
+In the example above, an exception will be thrown if the response fails to provide the expected `StringParameter` type for `email`.